-The increasing interest in HIV-1 tropism is related to the introduction of CCR5 inhibitors as components of antiretroviral therapy [7].
-Although, the "gold standard" for characterization of HIV-1 tropism is a recombinant virus phenotypic entry assay, genotypic methods based on the V3 amino acid sequence analysis and characteristics have been successful with different HIV-1 subtypes using sequence-based criteria derived from HIV-1 subtype B [15-17].
-Prediction of HIV-1 coreceptor usage by genotypic methods are easier to do, more cost effective and have been found to be useful as screening strategy in medical practice [18,19].
+The increasing interest in HIV-1 tropism is related to the introduction of CCR5 inhibitors as components of antiretroviral therapy[7].
+Although, the "gold standard" for characterization of HIV-1 tropism is a recombinant virus phenotypic entry assay, genotypic methods based on the V3 amino acid sequence analysis and characteristics have been successful with different HIV-1 subtypes using sequence-based criteria derived from HIV-1 subtype B[20-22].
+Previous authors have correlated the use of sequence based criteria derived from HIV-1 subtype Bfor analysis of non-B subtypes and found it appropriate[6, 21]

+Prediction of HIV-1 coreceptor usage by genotypic methods are easier to do, more cost effective and have been found to be useful as screening strategy in medical practice[23, 24].
 Moreover, the anti-CCR5 inhibitor, Maraviroc, can be taken with or without food, and does not require refrigeration and thus, can be very suitable for resource-limited settings like sub-Saharan Africa.

-The presence of CXCR4-tropic HIV-1 isolates in HIV-1 infected individuals is associated with a rapid decline of CD4+ T cells, rapid disease progression, and reduced survival time after AIDS diagnosis [20].
-Various studies on motif analysis of the V3 region of env have shown certain characteristics that are strongly associated with CXCR4 usage and they include: the presence and accumulation of CXCR4-associated mutations; insertions and deletions in V3, the presence of basic amino acids at V3 positions 11 and/or 25, the loss of a glycosylation site and an increased positive amino acid charge (\geq +6) [10-14].
+The presence of CXCR4-tropic HIV-1 isolates in HIV-1 infected individuals is associated with a rapid decline of CD4+ T cells, rapid disease progression, and reduced survival time after AIDS diagnosis[25].
+Various studies on motif analysis of the V3 region of env have shown certain characteristics that are strongly associated with CXCR4 usage and they include: the presence and accumulation of CXCR4-associated mutations; insertions and deletions in V3, the presence of basic amino acids at V3 positions 11 and/or 25, the loss of a glycosylation site and an increased positive amino acid charge ( $\geq$ +6) [10-14].

-Although the typical V3 loop amino acid sequence is 35 amino acids, V3 amino acid sequences of HIV-1 subtypes and CRFs found in this study showed that all, except three sequences, were 34-amino acids in length.
+Although the typical V3 loop amino acid sequence is 35 amino acids,V3 amino acid sequences of HIV-1 subtypes and CRFs found in this study showed that all, except three sequences, were 34-amino acids in length.
 Short length V3 amino acid sequences have been reported by other investigators and are frequently associated with CXCR4 usage [5-6].
 Sequence conservation in V3 loop was almost entirely consistent when considering the first 8 amino acid residues proximal to the terminal Cysteine residue in the base region across the subtypes evaluated in this study.
-It has been reported that sequence conservation in the V3 region across different HIV-1 subtypes is consistent with a V3 interaction with an invariable cellular protein [21].
+It has been reported that sequence conservation in the V3 region across different HIV-1 subtypes is consistent with a V3 interaction with an invariable cellular protein[26].
 The sequence variability in the stem and turn regions is as a result of site specific mutations and consequently, most (7/10) of the X4-associated mutations detected in this study occur in the stem and turn regions (positions 9-25) of the V3 loop.
-This observation is consistent with findings by previous researchers and these site-specific mutations at either side of the V3 loop crown motif are important determinants of CXCR4 coreceptor usage [8,21].
+This observation is consistent with findings by previous researchers and these site-specific mutations at either side of the V3 loop crown motif are important determinants of CXCR4 coreceptor usage[26, 13].

 Some authors have shown that the V3 loop of HIV-1 has a highly conserved crown motif and the GPGQ motif (which was in the majority in this study) in particular, is generally associated with African HIV isolates and it occurs irrespective of coreceptor usage [13,16].
 However, HIV-1 subtype B has a GPGR crown motif irrespective of coreceptor usage while in HIV-1 subtype C, viruses using the CCR5 coreceptor have conserved GPGQ sequence tip and CXCR4 viruses have a substitution which commonly presents as GPGR [20].
-In addition, the substitution of GPGQ to GPGL/R/K as observed in 18.8% of the V3 loop sequences of HIV-1 subtypes and CRFs in this study, predict CXCR4 tropism, which is in agreement with some studies [22,23].
+In addition, the substitution of GPGQ to GPGL/R/K as observed in 18.8% of the V3 loop sequences of HIV-1 subtypes and CRFs in this study,predict CXCR4 tropism, which is in agreement with some studies[27, 28].